 The inn itself has tried to rebrand its own blue-veined cheese as “Stilton” and has been slapped on the wrist by the European Union.
-That Protected Designation of Origin protection means the pub must stick with its original name “Bell’s Blue.”
+That Protected Designation of Origin rule means the pub must stick with its original name “Bell’s Blue.”

 Swede is what the British call rutabaga.

 It takes 78 litres (136 pints milk) to make one eight kg (17 lb) Stilton Cheese.